How To Cut Black Dog Nails & Find The Quick

 What You Need When Cutting Black Dog Nails

-There is such thing as a quick brush of your dog’s fur or inspection for ticks.
+There is such a thing as a quick brush of your dog’s fur or inspection for ticks.
 However, you cannot rush clipping or grinding your dog’s nails.
 Not only will rushing stress out your dog, but it’s also a recipe for injury.
 Make sure you have plenty of time to do a thorough job of cutting your dog’s nails.

 A willing helper (if possible)